Georgian wine

 Amber wine is produced using the unique Qvevri technology, an ancient Georgian traditional method of winemaking.

 Compared to traditional Qvevri wine, amber wine is lighter and has a more vibrant character.
-It is also characterized by moderate tannins, setting it apart from European wines.

-The process of making amber wine is different.
 Fully ripened grapes are hand-picked, then pressed without the stem, and alcoholic fermentation begins.
-This process takes 10-12 days in stainless steel tanks.

-In contrast to the traditional Qvevri method, the wine only remains in contact with the grape pomace for about a month and a half.
-After this period, the wine is separated from the grape pomace and transferred to a new tank for further refinement.
-Finally, it undergoes filtration and is bottled.
+Unlike the traditional Qvevri method, the winemaker keeps the wine in contact with the grape pomace for only about a month and a half.

 Discovering Georgian Grape Varieties

-The remaining varieties are distributed as follows: 72 in Kartli, 26 in Meskheti-Javakheti, 74 in Imereti, 50 in Racha-Lechkhumi, 59 in Guria, 60 in Samegrelo, 53 in Adjara, and 51 in Abkhazia.
+The remaining grape varieties are distributed as follows: 72 in Kartli, 26 in Meskheti-Javakheti, 74 in Imereti, 50 in Racha-Lechkhumi, 59 in Guria, 60 in Samegrelo, 53 in Adjara, and 51 in Abkhazia.

 Additionally, scientists have identified over 400 forms of the wild vine, the ancestor of the cultivated vine, throughout Georgia.